agude/agude.github.io/_books/flowers_for_algernon.md

 But, the storyline itself felt predictable: I anticipated that it would depict Charlie's realization of the complexities in his world---that his friends were not truly his friends, and that his family was not the protective support system he had hoped for.
-Several times while reading, I could foresee the upcoming events, leaving me to grit my teeth through the narrative to reach the next plot point.
-At other moments, I contemplated abandoning the book altogether, especially during the segments where Charlie endures abuse from his mother.
+Several times while reading, I could see what must be coming in the next few pages, which left me to grit my teeth and push through to the next plot point.
+At other times, especially when Charlie was enduring the abuse of his mother, I contemplated abandoning the book altogether.

 There are some interesting parallels between {{ this_book }} and {% include
 book_link.html title="Blindsight" %} and {% include book_link.html